 Not only does Porto Montenegro act as a gateway to Greece, Italy and Croatia – these destinations are only a short cruise away from the marina – but Montenegro itself has 295 kilometres of stunning coastline which is best discovered by luxury yacht.

-Boasting an abundance of natural beauty, the country’s clean, clear waters are still relatively undiscovered among yacht-goers and tourists alike, and are laced with countless uninhabited islands, secret coves, picturesque harbours and unique historical sites.
+Boasting an abundance of natural beauty, the country’s clean, clear waters are still relatively undiscovered among yacht-goers and tourists alike, and are laced with countless uninhabited islands, secret coves, picturesque harbors and unique historical sites.

 Equally magnificent is the mountainous interior with monasteries, river canyons, wildlife reserves and glacial lakes.
 Highlights include Durmitor national park, Ulcinj Beach, Tara Canyon and chic hangouts and open-air clubs in Kotor, Budva and Tivat.